 Dialaphone (Dial-A-Phone, Dial A Phone) is probably a name that you’ve heard of before.
 In fact, it was an active brand back in the 1990s that offered mobile phones to customers through tabloid advertisements.
 However, the mid-2000s, the company saw a series of setbacks and ultimately changed course, eventually being acquired by Phones 4u until they too were put into administration.
 Dialaphone slowly went from one of the most respectable mobile phone retailers in the UK to a dying business.

 However, we’re set on our goal of recovering the Dialaphone brand by changing the approach to its mission.
-Instead of simply offering phones, we’re now dedicating ourselves to serving the public through our mobile phones, broadband and energy comparison.
+Instead of simply offering phones, we’re now dedicating ourselves to serving the public through our mobile phones, broadband deals and energy comparison.

 So if you’re in need of a comparison, look no further than Dialaphone.
 Be it cheap mobile phones, broadband or even energy usage, we’ve got you covered.